dontsu/firebrickScriptingWithNodeJS/README.md

 3) mongodb driver for node - in order to install this, open console in the folder where scripting engine is located and run: npm install mongodb

+Note: Make sure the mongodb server is running when you attempt to use this module

 ## Developing
 In order to start developing, you additionally will need a development integration environment (IDE).